 - Any custom logic should be reviewed and put to the test if it can be made redundant of simplified.

-When you know it is time for a change, make your business case and take the opportunity to simplify, automate, integrate, and become more secure!
+When you know it is time for a change, make your business case and take the opportunity to clean up your data, simplify and automate processes, integrate identity governance and connect your business to digital services!
 Get that new set of wheels.

 Identity Governance and Administration (IGA) Best Practice Process Framework